 The bicycle education park — which sits on the former access road and parking lot of the Calixa-Lavallée Cultural Centre — is a transitional project that will eventually change location.
 The master plan of La Fontaine Park calls for the asphalt surface to be replaced with green space.

 One of the first cycling education spaces in Quebec, the Jardin du petit monde à bicyclette was recently selected as one of the 20 recipients of 2021 Novae Prize, which awards Quebec’s most innovative solutions of the year.

-The installation will be open until November 1, 2021, and can be used free of charge to all Montrealers.
+The installation will be open until November 1, 2021, and can be used free of charge by all Montrealers.

 Related reading: How to choose a helmet for your child